 What to Do and What to Expect

-If your disability is not especially life threatening, your best bet is to have your advisor (or Life Ant advisors) compare quotes given your age and apply to a major life insurance company such as New York Life, John Hancock, Northwestern Mutual, SBLI, or any number of providers.
+If your disability is not especially life-threatening, your best bet is to have your advisor (or Life Ant advisors) compare quotes given your age and apply to a major life insurance company such as New York Life, John Hancock, Northwestern Mutual, SBLI, or any number of providers.
 The life insurance company will require access to your medical records, likely perform a regular medical exam, and the underwriter for your case may have additional questions for you regarding your disability.
 The whole process should be pretty routine and painless.

 You will need to decide if you need coverage for a short period of time or for your entire life.
 Some providers are less expensive for term policies than others, and some insurance companies pay much higher dividend rates on whole life policies than others so again, the specifics of your case will decide your best course of action.
 One of the first steps you will need to define is if you are going to be purchasing a term life insurance policy, what the length of the term that you need is, or if you need a whole life policy.
 Once you do this, it will further narrow your options.

-If your disability puts you at a higher risk of dying, there are some insurance companies that handle these high risk policies specifically.
+If your disability puts you at a higher risk of dying, there are some insurance companies that handle these high-risk policies specifically.
 If you have a high risk of dying a life insurance company terms you a “sub-standard risk”, and they usually don’t want their sub-standard risk pool to grow too large.
 Depending upon their current numbers, it may be advantageous to go to one insurance company over another simply based on when you catch them.
 An agent may be able to speak to the underwriting department and decide their current appetite for risk, which helps save you time from applying to a company that will likely reject you.

 If life insurance companies all decide that you are too big of a risk for them to issue a standard policy, there are still some very good options available.
 Read below to review other options that may be available to you, depending upon your needs and circumstances.
 As always, we can help answer any questions or guide you to the best policy, so don’t hesitate to ask.

 You can apply for what is known as a “guaranteed issue” or “guaranteed acceptance” life insurance policy.
-Like the name implies, essentially a life insurance company has to issue the policy to you no matter how big of a risk you represent.
+As the name implies, essentially a life insurance company has to issue the policy to you no matter how big of a risk you represent.
 There are some caveats when you use this type of life insurance though.
 For one, it will be a bit more expensive than going through a normal application process.
 You also are usually restricted to smaller face amounts (usually $50,000 or $25,000 or $15,000 depending upon the company).
 You usually must also survive for at least 2 years or the policy does not pay out a claim.
-Usually they will refund part or all of the premiums that were paid to the beneficiaries or owner, but not the face amount.
+Usually, they will refund part or all of the premiums that were paid to the beneficiaries or owner, but not the face amount.
 You don’t need to go through a medical exam when you apply for guaranteed issue life insurance.

 Second to Die Insurance